 Providing good, impartial careers education, information, advice and guidance can inspire and support young people to achieve their full potential.
-We are working with Mrs Humphrey, an impartial careers adviser from Aspire-Igen’s Shine Service, and have initiated a programme of employability and careers activities across the school
+We are working with impartial careers advisers from Aspire-Igen’s Shine Service, and have initiated a programme of employability and careers activities across the school

 We are fortunate to have received funding to access support from Barclays ‘Transformation Trust’.
 This has allowed us to hold workshops for Years 7, 8, 9, and our Post 16 along themes including confidence building, CV building, route to a career, money skills, using social media effectively and recognising their own skills.

 During the year we hold many careers feature events.
 For example, during ‘Careers Week’ students enjoyed careers related activities throughout the week during form time including learning about employability skills, gaining insight into different sectors of work and finding out some online resources that can help them to understand where their strengths can take them.

 We also hold mock interview days, most recently in partnership with Job Centre Plus.
 These are invaluable as they allow students to have the opportunity to experience the whole recruitment process through completing a job application, preparing for an interview and practicing their interview skills with an employee of the civil service.
 We hope this will give them a confidence boost and a useful insight into the recruitment process.

-Our Aspire-Igen career professional, Mrs Humphrey, provides the Shine Careers Service in school.
-She provides impartial advice for students at critical points in their school journey as they make important career and educational choices.
+Our Aspire-Igen career professionals provide the Shine Careers Service in school.
+They provide impartial advice for students at critical points in their school journey as they make important career and educational choices.
 Aspire-Igen advisers are qualified and trained careers guidance practitioners, with access to local, national and European labour market information.
 They will help students to:

 - identify their interests, skills and abilities